-If the handle specified is not one for which the client holds an open delegation, an NFS4ERR_BADHANDLE error is returned.
+If the handle specified is not one for which the client holds an open delegation, an NFS4ERR\BADHANDLE error is returned.

-If the stateid specified is not one corresponding to an open delegation for the file specified by the filehandle, an NFS4ERR_BAD_STATEID is returned.
+If the stateid specified is not one corresponding to an open delegation for the file specified by the filehandle, an NFS4ERR\BAD\STATEID is returned.

 The client should reply to the callback immediately.
-Replying does not complete the recall.
+Replying does not complete the recall except when an error was returned.
 The recall is not complete until the delegation is returned using a DELEGRETURN.